Parisbelle Marked Its Grand Debut in India With The Launch of Five Collections - www.lokmattimes.com

 Parisbelle Marked Its Grand Debut in India With The Launch of Five Collections

-PNN Mumbai (Maharashtra) [India], December 8: After a celebrated debut in Dubai, Parisbelle arrived in India with an immersive ...
+Mumbai (Maharashtra) [India], December 8: After a celebrated debut in Dubai, Parisbelle arrived in India with an immersive launch ...

 The evening saw the presence of Shehnaaz Gill, Ayesha Khan, Vivian Dsena, Gurpreet Kaur Chadha, Gulfam Khan, Neha Malik, Kangana Sharma, Sana Sultan, Ajaz Khan, Ankita Maithy, Kirti Choudhary, Aziz Zee, Vikas Verma, Anu Smriti Sarkar, Sara Arfeen Khan & Many More.